Rick007110/TempRemover/README.md

 3. Run the application: `python TempRemover.py`

 ### Standalone Executable (No Python Required):
-1. Download the `TempRemover.exe` file from the `dist` folder.
+1. Download the `TempRemover.exe` file from the latest [release](https://github.com/Rick007110/TempRemover/releases/latest).
 2. Double-click `TempRemover.exe` to run the application directly on Windows.
+3. Make sure to click `More Info` and then `Run anyway`.
+Windows defender (and possibly other AV's) show this program as a virus (which is a false positive) which is because of the way the python code gets bundled with PyInstaller.
-3. Share the exe with friends without needing Python or packages installed.
+4. Share the exe with friends without needing Python or packages installed.

 ## Usage